 - Place the un-boxed pedestal on the floor close to where the wood heater will be installed.
-Place a piece of cardboard under the pedestal base to protect the floor while assembling the wood heater. - Carefully lift the Model 1300 body and place it gently on top of the pedestal base. - Do not drop the heater body onto the pedestal base.
-Damage to the floor, the floor covering, or the floor protector may result. - Ensure that the body is roughly centered on the pedestal. - Align at least one of the holes in the pedestal with the corresponding threaded hole in the heater body. - o Insert one of the 3/8 -16 x 1" bolts through the hole in the pedestal base and into the threaded hole in the bottom of the heater body.
-Tighten finger tight only at this stage. - o Pivot the heater body carefully on the pedestal base to align the remaining three bolt holes. - Thread the remaining 3/8 -16 x 1" bolts into the threaded holes in the bottom of the heater body. - Tighten the four (4) bolts securely using a 9/16" or 14mm wrench, an adjustable wrench, or similar tool.
+Place a piece or pieces of cardboard under the pedestal base to protect the floor while assembling the Model 1600. - Carefully lift the Model 1600 body and set it down gently top of the pedestal; taking care that it is centered. - o Do not drop the body onto the pedestal base.
+Damage to the floor or the floor protector may result. - Align at least one of the holes in the pedestal with the corresponding threaded hole in the heater body. - o Insert one of the 3/8 -16 x 1" bolts through the hole in the pedestal base and into the threaded hole in the bottom of the body.
+Tighten finger tight only at this stage.
+Pivot the heater body carefully on the pedestal base to align the remaining three bolt holes and fasten with the remaining bolts. - Tighten the four (4) bolts securely using a 9/16" or 14mm wrench, an adjustable wrench, or similar tool.